squillace/kube-scope-weave/README.md

 _See the [this doc](https://github.com/squillace/kube-scope-weave/blob/master/vsc-extension-quickstart.md) for more information on how to run and test VS Code extensions._

-## Extension Settings

-Include if your extension adds any VS Code settings through the `contributes.configuration` extension point.

-For example:

-This extension contributes the following settings:

-* `myExtension.enable`: enable/disable this extension
-* `myExtension.thing`: set to `blah` to do something

 ## Known Issues

 - Detection of existing Scope installations is done by looking for the `frontend` endpoint in the current namespace.
 If it cannot be found, a new installation is created.